fgamador/lifetimekata/exercises/05_lifetimes_on_types/README.md

     Some(&'a str),
     None
 }

-# fn main() {}
+fn main() {}
 ```

-## Two Lifetimes
+## Two lifetimes

 Occasionally, structs will have more than one lifetime on them.
-This happens when the data inside them comes from two different places,
+This happens when the data inside them comes from different places
-with two lifetimes.
+with different lifetimes.

 Take the example of a program to find unique words among two sentences.